GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- Modify the `hostname` to your NGINX/Load-balancer's FQDN
+- Modify the `hostname` to the NGINX/Load-balancer's FQDN

 ```
 import os.path